History of the Seattle Seahawks: 1985–1990

 The 1985 campaign was one of the most frustrating in the team's history.
-Seattle went through an alternating pattern of winning two games in a row and losing two in a row, to end at 8-8.
+Seattle went through an alternating pattern of winning two consecutive games and losing two consecutively, to end at 8–8.
 Quarterback Dave Krieg passed for 3,602 yards on the season.
 A final game loss at home to Denver was a microcosm of the season, as the Seahawks squandered an early lead and an attempt at a game-tying field goal hit the upright as time expired.

 The 1986 season is generally considered one of the "ones that got away".
 A 5–2 start was ruined by a 4-game losing streak.
 Improbably, the team then went on a roll that saw them win their final 5 games in convincing fashion.
-Included in the run were a 31-14 road victory over the Dallas Cowboys on Thanksgiving, a 37–0 shutout of the Los Angeles Raiders on Monday Night Football and a season ending 41–16 victory over the Super Bowl bound Denver Broncos.
+Included in the run were a 31–14 road victory over the Dallas Cowboys on Thanksgiving, a 37–0 shutout of the Los Angeles Raiders on Monday Night Football and a season ending 41–16 victory over the Super Bowl bound Denver Broncos.
 Despite a 10–6 record, the Seahawks failed to qualify for the playoffs due to a tiebreaker.
 They were the only team to beat both Super Bowl teams (Denver and the New York Giants) in 1986.

 1987 began with great expectations and predictions of a Super Bowl appearance.
 The Seahawks had won a lottery for the first pick in a supplemental draft, and they selected Oklahoma University linebacker Brian Bosworth, the 1985 and 1986 Dick Butkus award winner.
 The 1987 team, like Bosworth, never did live up to expectations.
 After an early-season 24-day labor dispute, the team qualified for the playoffs as a wild card with a 9–6 record.
 A 23–20 overtime loss to the Houston Oilers in the playoffs was marred by a controversial call nullifying an apparent Fredd Young interception deep in Oilers territory in the sudden-death period.

 Before the 1988 season began, the team gained new ownership for the first time, as California land developer Ken Behring purchased the team from the Nordstrom family.
 That season, the team won its first AFC West division title, beating the Los Angeles Raiders 43–37 on the road to finish with a 9–7 record.
 The Seahawks lost 21–13 in the divisional playoffs to the Super Bowl bound Cincinnati Bengals.
 The next year, Behring named former Los Angeles Raiders head coach Tom Flores team president and general manager.

 1989 saw the Seahawks fall to a 7–9 record.
 During the season, the overhyped and underperforming Brian Bosworth suffered a career-ending shoulder injury, and became an actor.
 Also retiring was wide receiver Steve Largent, the last remaining player from the team's inaugural 1976 season.

 Despite a poor early-season performance in 1990, the Seahawks managed to recover and go 9–7, but were competing in a strong division and so missed the playoffs.